heutelbeck/sapl-demos/sapl-demo-extension/README.md

 Finally, this extension also supplies a simple function library and exposes the functions `simple.length` and `simple.append`.
 The function `length` returns the length of a string or array, while `append` concatenates an arbitrary number of strings and numbers into a single string.

+*Note*: Developers must add  `-parameters` parameter to the compilation to ensure that the automatically generated documentation does contain the names of the parameters used in the methods.